 Of course those are also my favourite albums as well.
 Biomechanoïd was a piece of work that I did after having done music for a H. R. Giger film, who was a good friend of mine.
 We spent some great time together working on his documentary film about Alien.

 The meditation volumes are also some of my favourites because those are one time compositions that I never could recreate with the same mood.
 Images Of Flute In Nature is also one of my favourite.
 It was my first album that we recorded in Jura and I still cannot understand how we did this with only a 2 track Revox recorder.
 A mystery!

-The box cover mentions Brainticket, which was a band before recording solo projects.
-How do you feel about that even after you made 20 solo albums that you're still connected to your work with Brainticket?
+The box-set cover mentions Brainticket.
+How do you feel about that even after you made 20 solo albums that you’re still connected to your work with Brainticket?